Wasteful Days of High School Girls: Characters

-A popular beauty and part-Austrian student who transferred to the school.
-Her role in the plot is a parody of lesbian characters, although it is unclear how much this is connected with her real sexuality or just phobia for men, which for some reason affects Tanaka too.
-One way or another, Lily becomes one of the most popular girls of their school, although her life is often complicated due to the quirks of other characters.
+Lily is a half-Austrian transfer student.
+Her role in the plot is a parody of lesbian characters, which is unclear how much this is connected with her real sexuality or just phobia for men.
+Deep down, she becomes one of the most popular girls of their school, but her life is often complicated due to the quirks of other characters.